What are the differences between the weBoost Home 4G and HiBoost Home 4K?

 The weBoost Home 4G kit includes two 30-foot lengths of white RG6 coax cable to connect the booster to the outside antenna.
 You may use just one length of cable, or connect the two lengths using the included barrel connector to create a 60-foot length.
 (RG11 coax, which has less signal loss than RG6, can be purchased separately and used with the Home 4G for better performance and greater coverage.)
 It also includes a 8-inch flat coax cable that can be run under a window to the outside antenna, if you don’t want to drill holes to run cable outside.

-The HiBoost Home 4K kit includes two 30-foot lengths of 200-type coax cable, one to connect the booster to the outside antenna and the other to the inside antenna.
+The HiBoost Home 4K kit includes one 30-foot and one 50-foot length of 200-type coax cable, one to connect the booster to the outside antenna and the other to the inside antenna.
 Powerful Signal also offers an upgraded Home 4K system with 400-type commercial-grade coax cable that doubles the coverage area of the system.

 - weBoost Home 4G: indoor desktop tower antenna, outdoor panel antenna